-Article 5 Remuneration to senior management
+5. Remuneration for senior management

 A written employment contract of indeterminate duration shall be made with the company's senior managers, defining remuneration in detail and stating clearly basic wages, variable payments, pension rights, vacation rights, other benefits and period of notice.
 In deciding remuneration to management the same considerations apply as in article 4 (3), see article 7.